os11k/dispatcher/README.md

 \<X-PRE-PROCESS cmd="set" data="domain=ip_or_domain_name_of_kamailio_server"/>

-To make this configuration work you will need to add freeswitch servers to mysql db:
+To make this configuration work you will need to add freeswitch/asterisk to list file(dispather.list as example) or to mysql db.

+To make DB work you will need to uncomment lines related to DB and make sure that DB url is set properly and don't forget to remove line where list file is set).

+And off cause you will need to insert related data:

-INSERT INTO dispatcher(setid, destination, flags, description) values (1, 'sip:freeswitchip:5060', 2, 'somedescription');
+`INSERT INTO dispatcher(setid, destination, flags, priority) values (1, 'sip:freeswitchip:5060', 0, 0);`

-ToDO:

-1) To add working Freeswitch configurations

-2) To add working Asterisk configurations